Best Indoor Floor Plants

 • Wet is best, but still, be careful not to overwater

-3. Money Tree (Pachira aquatic)
+3. Money Tree (Pachira Aquatic)

 best indoor floor plants | money tree